 Courts Will Always Consider the Best Interests of the Child

 When courts handle modification requests for divorce orders, they generally only consider the interests of two adults.
 When a parent requests a modification to a child support and/or child custody agreement, however, the wellbeing of a child comes into question.
 In addition to considering whether or not a parent has been affected by a substantial and material change in circumstances, the court will also consider how this change affects the best interests of the child.

 A judge will only modify a child custody order if the circumstances adversely affect the child.
 Courts may be hesitant to change a child custody and/or support order if that change would hurt the stability, health, wellbeing, or education of that child.

 Have you recently encountered an unexpected change in circumstances in your life?
 Maybe you have lost your job or have been relocated to an office across the country.
 Maybe you have incurred significant medical debt while battling a serious illness or disability.
 An unexpected change in circumstances may significantly affect your ability to follow through with obligations required by divorce and/or child custody orders.
 Fortunately, you have the right to ask a judge to modify your order to reflect your change in circumstances.

 At Caulder & Valentine, our North Carolina family law attorneys know that life can change in the blink of an eye.
 If you are divorced and/or share custody of your children, we know that these changes can affect your ability to follow through on your obligations.
 We can help you modify the terms of your divorce and/or child custody orders by requesting a post-judgment modification action.
 We will fight to make sure that the modification accurately reflects your current situation and reduces the stress you are under.
-Call us today to schedule a free consultation and learn more about post-judgment modification actions.
+Call us today to schedule a consultation and learn more about post-judgment modification actions.